Mission & Quick Facts

 There are eight residential colleges on campus.

-MSU awards over $100 million annually in financial aid and scholarships.
+- Murray State awards over $125 million annually in financial aid and scholarships.